Tartaglia, Niccoló Fontana (1499–1557)

 and weighing problems and to river-crossing

 problems.
+From 1534 he taught in Venice.
 Although his real name was Niccoló Fontana, he is always referred